bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

     [~] Polish Hearing System
         [+] Increase sound range, and the impact of walls.
         [?]
-Alerted Enemies should make a sound, alerting other guys at their location [ ] Sounds should effect enemies off the camera less
+Alerted Enemies should make a sound, alerting other guys at their location [X] Sounds should effect enemies off the camera less [ ] Play a sound when an enemy notices you, or hears you

 [+] Melee enemy
     [+] Melee refactors